For Media

 The following media kit includes an overview of intimate partner violence (IPV), provides guidance and resources for trauma-informed reporting around IPV, and gives a summary of the work and services of ZeroV and our 15 regional member programs.
 Download a PDF copy of the ZeroV Media Kit.

-Guidance for Media, from the National Network to End Domestic Violence
+From the National Network to End Domestic Violence’s Media Guide

 Intimate Partner Violence: Key Terms and Context